Merkoba/Hue/configuration.md

 Refer to [config.json](config/config.json) and [config.secret.json](config/config.secret.json) to check defaults.

-"https_enabled"
->Defaults to true for security reasons.
-If deployed in a non-https environment set it to false.
-In order for it to be really enabled the Node environment must be set to production.
-If true, some non https media will be blocked.
-It's recommended to setup a full https site to conform to current standards.
-Check out Let's Encrypt.

-"site_root"
->The root url where the system will work.
-Needs a slash at the end.

 "main_room_id"
 >The name of the main room.
 This is the room that will be joined when going to the root url.
 This room is created automatically when first joined.

-"media_directory"
->Internal path to were media files (user & rooms images etc) are stored.

 "public_media_directory"
 >Public location to access the media files.

-"default_main_room_name"
->The default name of the main room.
-Just like any room, this can be changed later.

 "default_room_background_color"
 >The initial background color for new rooms.